-The Group has a comprehensive framework to ensure compliance with statutory responsibilities for fire safety, gas safety, lift safety, Legionella, asbestos and electrical safety, whether stock is owned, managed or leased.
+The Group has a comprehensive framework to ensure compliance with statutory responsibilities for fire safety, gas safety, lift safety, legionella, asbestos and electrical safety, whether stock is owned, managed or leased.
 The Board oversees the health and safety compliance, as well as there being a health and safety forum and a Repairs and Assets Group.

-In response to Awaab's Law, which is going through consultation, we have increased resources for the frontline and Assets team to ensure any health and safety issues are prioritised.
-Any damp, mould and condensation complaints are investigated quickly and if any high category issues are identified, tenants are offered the option to be rehoused until the issue is repaired.
+In response to Awaab's Law, which is going through consultation, FHG have increased resources for the frontline and Assets team to ensure any health & safety issues are prioritised.
+Any Damp, Mould & Condensation complaints are investigated quickly and if any high category issues are identified, tenants are offered the option to be rehoused until the issue is repaired.